biric72/Fluke-9010a-Probe-Repro/README.md

   # Fluke-9010a-Probe-Repro-Package
  Fluke 9000A Probe Repro Project for the 9010A Microsystem Troubleshooter

-New Project.
-Yes I know, this is getting out of hands…;)

-However, it always bugged me not to have an original Fluke 9000A Probe for the 9010A.
 Since these have become virtually unobtainable, I decided to try my best to make a repro which is as close as possible to the original’s physical appearance and electrical layout.

-So here we are:
+This project includes

 - Gerber archive to order the PCB’s with your manufacturer of choice
 - The KiCAD files of the board if you want to make any changes